 The Role of Financial Markets

 Financial markets are a critical component of the overall economy.
-These markets facilitate the transfer of funds between savers and borrowers, promoting investment and economic growth.
+These markets support the transfer of funds between savers and borrowers, promoting investment and economic growth.
 Key types of financial markets include:

 -